The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 Details

-• Buttons: imitation mother-of-pearl plastic, without reinforcing tail.
+• Buttons: imitation mother-of-pearl plastic, without reinforcement tail.

 • Reinforcement swallows: triangular in shape.
 Correct execution, nothing more.